 Succulent plants are not only easy to care for but provide a wealth of intriguing shapes and stunning colors.
 What’s even better is the fact that these exotic showstoppers have the unique ability to grow in some of the most unlikely of places.
-And I bet you thought they were just desert plants.
+I bet you thought they were just desert plants!
 While these exotic plants are capable of storing water, which makes them ideal for growing in arid conditions, succulents also make wonderful houseplants, adding unique interest to any style.

 Growing Beautiful Succulents

-Succulents exhibit a number of survival tactics, which allows them to adapt easily to their particular environment.
+Succulents exhibit a number of survival tactics, which allow them to adapt easily to their particular environment.
 For instance, they will go dormant in times of excessive heat or dryness as well as during extreme cold spells.
 They also have the ability to adapt to areas of the home having little light, making them excellent candidates for nearly any location.

 Container-grown succulents make excellent indoor gardens.
 Growing succulents indoors will not only spruce up the home but will offer more flexibility as to both decorating and gardening options for those having little space.
 As these plants are highly adaptable, there are unlimited possibilities when designing your exotic indoor succulent garden.
 Nearly any type of container is suitable for growing exotic succulents as long as adequate drainage is provided.

-The exotic succulent garden will occasionally require significant watering; however, make sure that everything has dried thoroughly between watering intervals.
+The exotic succulent garden will occasionally require significant watering, however, make sure that everything has dried thoroughly between watering intervals.
 Although these plants are easily adaptable, never allow them to stand in water for extended periods.
-When succulents are left in waterlogged soil, their roots will rot, and they will die.
+When succulents are left in waterlogged soil, their roots will rot and they will die.